Blqtent/jackc/README.md

 The syntax is:
 ```
 class MyCallback {
-	// the class must have no field
+	// the class must begin with a `int` field named "callback"
+	field int callback;

 	// There can be only one callback per class.
 	// the callback is called by invoke()